gopro/facets-overview-spark/README.md

 ## What is "Facets Overview Spark"

-Facets Overview Spark is Spark implementation of Google Facet Overview  https://github.com/PAIR-code/facets The project is open sourced by GoPro Data Science Engineering team.
+Facets Overview Spark is an implementation of Google Facet Overview (https://github.com/PAIR-code/facets) using Spark and Scala.

-The implementation is in Scala and Spark.
-The generated protobuf files can be directly used by Javascripts or Juypiter notebook
+The project is open sourced by GoPro Data Science Engineering team.

 ## Introduction